uberdeviant/RSColourSlider/README.md

 * Easy to use
 * All rainbow colours can be applied
-* Supports autolayouts and Storyboard
+* Supports autolayouts and Storyboards
 * Flexible customisation

 ## Example